Silenttttttt/pow-lock-encryption/README.md

 3. **Performance**:
    - On average, the server creates the puzzle 10 times faster than the client resolves them at the default settings.
 This ensures that the server's workload is minimal while the client performs significant computational work.
    - Due to the random nature, it is possible for the client to solve it faster than the server, although it's rare, and the POW-Lock chain mitigates this.

+### 2. Single Proof-of-Work Implementation

+In this simpler implementation, the client performs a single computational task to decrypt the data.

+#### **Server Setup**:
+- The server generates a random nonce and selects a random starting point within a defined solution space.
+- It finds a solution that meets a specified difficulty requirement and uses this solution as a symmetric key to encrypt the data.
+- The server provides the client with the nonce, encrypted data, and a hash of the solution.

+#### **Client Solve**:
+- The client receives the nonce, encrypted data, and the hash of the solution.
+- It performs computational work to find the solution that matches the hash by iterating through possible solutions.
+- Once the correct solution is found, the client uses it as a symmetric key to decrypt the data.

 ## Usage